oss-generic/process/docs/QuestionsIssuesPrs.md

      Resist the urge to do unrelated 'minor cleanups' in the same PR.
 If you notice such potential clean ups, create an issue for it (those can be a good source of `d.FirstTimers` issues).

-     > Rationale: We should be abel to undo any fix by reverting a single commit.
+     > Rationale: We should be able to undo any fix by reverting a single commit.
 Fixing multiple issues in the same
      > PR gets in the way of that ability.

    - [x] In addition to updating functional code, update relevant code comments, tests, user docs, and developer docs.